Polymyositis

 English, Korean

 Dr. Julie Paik completed her medical school training at the George Washington University School of Medicine in Washington, DC.
 She then completed her residency and chief residency at UCLA-Cedars-Sinai/VA Medical Center in Los Angeles, California.
 She completed rheumatology fellowship at Johns Hopkins and joined the faculty in 2013.
 She currently sees patients at the Johns Hopkins Myositis Center and Scleroderma Center.
 Her research interests are in myositis and scleroderma or overlap myositis.
 She also has a special interest in novel therapeutics in refractory dermatomyositis.
 This provider is registered with the Florida Department of Health to perform telehealth services for patients in Florida.
 Dr. Paik is rated as an Elite provider by MediFind in the treatment of Polymyositis.
-Her top areas of expertise are Dermatomyositis, Polymyositis, Myositis, and Scleroderma.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Dermatomyositis, Polymyositis, Myositis, and Scleroderma.
+Dr. Paik is board certified in American Board Of Internal Medicine.

 Elite in Polymyositis